Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Discussion

 \subsection{Future Work}

-Fortunately, our work is not done.
-Even with very small leading constants for this algorithm, as $n$ increases, the computational burden gets quite high.
-For example, extrapolating the curve of Figure \ref{fig:scaling}, this algorithm would take about 20 years to finish (on a standard laptop from 2011) when $n=100,000$.
+Even with the very small lead order constant for FAQ, as $n$ increases, the computational burden gets quite high.
+For example, extrapolating the curve of Figure \ref{fig:scaling}, this algorithm would take about 20 years to finish (on a standard laptop) when $n=100,000$.
 We hope to be able to approximately solve rQAP on graphs much larger than that, given that the number of neurons even in a fly brain, for example, is $\approx 250,000$.
 More efficient algorithms and/or implementations are required for such massive graph matching.
-Although a few other state-of-the-art algorithms were more efficient than \FAQ, their accuracy was significantly worse.
-So the search continues to find approximate graph matching algorithms with scaling rules like \Qcv, \texttt{U} or \Rank, but performance like \FAQ.
+Although a few other state-of-the-art algorithms were more efficient than FAQ, their accuracy was significantly worse.
+We are actively working on combining FAQ with dimensionality reduction procedures to achieve the desired scaling from FAQ \cite{Lyzinski2013}.